dorjeduck/mostring/README.md

 (Size: 135+1, Capacity: 136)
 ```

+## MEM_AHEAD_FACTOR parameter for MoString

+We have introduced a new optional parameter for the `MoString` struct: `MEM_AHEAD_FACTOR`.
+This integer parameter allows you to specify the factor by which memory should be increased when additional memory is needed.
+The default value is 2, and it must be an integer value greater than or equal to 2.
+In the following benchmark we use `MoString` and `MoSting[MEM_AHEAD_FACTOR=16]` with the standard `String` implementation.

 ## Benchmark

 To test the concatenation speed of `MoString`, we concatenate the phrase 'White Rabbit' 100k times.
 We observe a ~4000x speed improvement over the standard String for this task on our machine.